-Factors That Affect the Lifespan of Dental Crowns
+Factors That Affect How Long Dental Crowns Last

 Every individual can have a different experience with their dental crown.
 So many factors can play a part in how long the crown may last once it has been placed.
 Here is a look at just a few of the common factors to consider.